-- Discuss the individual circumstances of your case to determine who the at-faut parties may be, and estimate what your case is worth and what kind of settlement we should be fighting for.
+- Discuss the peculiar circumstances of your case to determine who the at-fault parties may be, estimate what your case is worth, and decide what kind of settlement we should be fighting for

-- Gather evidence such as videos and photographs from traffic cameras; police, ambulance, doctor, and hospital records; the truck’s black box information; the truck driver’s cellphone records; and trucking company hiring and training records.
+- Gather evidence such as videos and photographs from traffic cameras; police, ambulance, doctor, and hospital records; the truck’s black box information; the truck driver’s cell phone records; and the trucking company’s hiring and training records

-- Hire our own accident reconstruction experts and experts to testify as to your costs and damages and the care you will need into the future.
+- Hire our own accident reconstruction experts and other experts to testify as to your damages and the care you will need in the future

-- File a lawsuit for personal injury or wrongful death and take care of all paperwork and court requirements in a timely manner.
+- File a lawsuit for personal injury or wrongful death and promptly take care of all paperwork and court requirements

-- Deal with insurance companies and aggressively negotiate for a fair settlement.
-Insurance companies are more likely to take your case seriously if they know you have an attorney on your side willing to bring a lawsuit and go to trial.
+- Deal with insurance companies and aggressively negotiate for a fair settlement, since insurance companies are more likely to take your case seriously if they know you have an attorney on your side willing to bring a lawsuit and go to trial

-- Take your case to court if necessary and present arguments on your behalf in front of a judge and jury.
+- Take your case to court if necessary and present arguments on your behalf before a judge and jury.

-Compensation Our Truck Accident Lawyers in St. Paul Can Recover
+Compensation That Our Truck Accident Lawyers in St. Paul Can Recover

-Damages are what a person lost as the result of their injuries and property damage.
+Damages are what a person loses because of their injuries and property damage.
 In a successful truck accident case, we can win a settlement that covers a range of losses.
 These fall under two general categories: economic and non-economic damages.